SamuelYvon/CallMeMaybe/README.md

 And you will get, having configured the `twilio` settings, a text message with the results of your big compute.

+Otherwise, `cmm` behaves as `tee`: it spits out exactly what it gets in.

 ## Getting started